Introduction

 6. Routine Maintenance for Improved Efficiency

 One of the easiest and most effective steps to lessen our personal resource footprint is keeping our vehicles well-maintained.
-Correctly maintained cars run more efficiently, use less fuel, and produce fewer emissions, all while helping preserve the car for long-term use.
+Properly maintained cars run more efficiently, use less fuel, and produce fewer emissions while lasting longer.
 Each vehicle will differ, but the following maintenance examples are key to efficient operation.

-By employing a routine maintenance schedule that includes these essential components, drivers can lessen fuel waste caused by poor vehicle performance and delays caused by unnecessary repairs.
+Following a routine maintenance schedule helps reduce fuel waste and prevents performance issues that lead to unnecessary repairs.
 This is an essential academic and practical push toward a more sustainable driving experience.

 7. Recycling and Reuse of Car Parts

 The end-of-life vehicle situation provides a large amount of waste.
-To reduce the adverse environmental effects of automaking, it needs to look at the end of a vehicle’s life when it can no longer be operated.
+To reduce the environmental impact of automaking, we must also consider what happens at the end of a vehicle’s life.
 Recycling automotive parts and automotive materials is essential to reducing environmental impacts.
 Metal, plastics, glass, and rubber components are conveniently recyclable or repurposed materials.
 For example:

 Manufacturers are also configuring vehicles for ease of disassembly, promoting a circular economy of reused and not discarded materials.